What Is a C-2 Insulation & Acoustical Contractor?

 What is Journeyman Level Experience?

-Journeyman level experience means that you have worked unsupervised full time for a construction company, a contractor with the C-2 License, or union.
+Journeyman-level experience means that you have worked unsupervised full time for a construction company, a contractor with the C-2 License, or a union.

-The CSLB will want to see four full-time years experience over the last ten years.
+The CSLB will want to see four full-time years of experience over the last ten years.
 The years do not need to be consecutive, but they do need to be four years in total.

 Signature Of A Qualifying Individual